 But taboos are meant to be broken, and the big breaks for advocates of live kidney donation came in two forms; the development of new anti-rejection medications and the less invasive surgical technique of laparoscopic kidney extraction.
 The new immunosuppressants could quell the recipient’s reaction to someone else’s DNA, and the laparoscopic procedure eliminated what its pioneer practitioner called the “formidable wound” and “poor cosmetic results” that came with old- fashioned surgery techniques.

 Still, “the majority of centers would not consider an altruistic stranger,” Spital reported of one of his surveys.
 But “a sizable minority would… attitudes toward unrelated living kidney donors have gradually become much more liberal.”
 Which was something of an understatement.
 The “impenetrable taboo” dissolved rather quickly.
-Within the next few years, enhanced self-esteem officially became thebenefit that justified the risk of physical injury and death and it is heavily promoted.
+Within the next few years, enhanced self-esteem officially became heavily promoted as a benefit of living kidney donation, one which justified the risk of physical injury and death.

 A typical feature in a suburban feel-good piece quotes the local transplant surgeon as saying “studies suggest that living organ donation may actually increase a donor’s life expectancy due to the psychological reward.”

 “There are many benefits to becoming a living donor,” proclaims a Johns Hopkins website.
 “One of the most obvious benefits is that you can save a life, or drastically improve the quality of life for the recipient.”
 They never get around to listing what the many other benefits are — because there aren’t any.
-Even so, an act that until fairly recently labeled you a screwball has become, in a remarkably short time, one which might rate you an invitation to throw out the first pitch.
+Even so, giving away half of your kidneys — which used be thought of as the act of a lunatic — now merits an invitation to throw out the first pitch.

 A harbinger of the fall of the next big taboo came in the form of a note of caution from Monaco, who wrote that “the establishment of using strangers as donors would set transplant medicine on a slippery slope toward commercialism of vital organs.”